dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 ### Showing Blog Posts

 In `./src/Controller/BlogController.php`, we need to make use the entity manager and the repositories for the entities in order to retrieve database data.
-At the top of the `BlogController` class we want to inject these services.
+At the top of the `BlogController` class, we want to inject these services.

 ```php
 /** @var EntityManagerInterface */